Dear colleague,

 - Teaching is political, in that it empowers and emancipates the learner to experience and interact with reality in ways that, previously, they could not.

-Let's use a student (we'll call her Emily) as an example of what I'm talking about, who today in my classroom wrote the following:
+Let's use a student (we'll call her Emily) as an example of what I'm talking about.
+Today in my classroom, Emily wrote the following:

 Some takeaways that I have from the presidential election is that it's weird that I can finally pay more attention to things that are going on around me and understand the election.